kodiakastu/zabbix-customping-template/README.md

 1. Select a branch according to your Zabbix version and download the xml.
 2. Import *zbx_customping_template.xml* to Zabbix (Configuration -> Templates -> Import)
 3. Add the template *ICMP Custom Ping* to your host and configure
+4. Customize the macros to your needs!

 ## 🏷️ Features
 - ✔️ Customise ping target for loss and reponse time